 Contemporary American Composers: a biographical dictionary.
 Compiled by E. Ruth Anderson.
 Boston: G.K.
 Hall, 1982.

-This collection consists of 3 volumes (scrapbooks) and approximately .5 lin. ft. of other materials
+The Avram David Papers are comprised of of 3 volumes (scrapbooks) and approximately .5 lin. ft. of other materials.

 Access to David's printed and manuscript music (1948-1992) can be found in our online catalog.
 Classic Catalog